 Carbon neutrality – or having a net zero carbon footprint – means that the carbon produced during the manufacturing process is sequestered by a similar amount, thus resulting in an overall neutral balance.
 A good example of this in the flooring industry is the production of some linoleum floor coverings, which are an extremely sustainable choice.

 Linoleum is made from natural renewable materials that can be harvested from annual crops, such as flax and jute, or obtained as recycled wood from controlled forestry plantations.
-Created with ingredients including linseed oil, pine rosin, wood flour, limestone and jute – it’s possible for linoleum to be manufactured as a truly carbon neutral product without the need for carbon offsetting, because the natural materials absorb such high levels of CO2, while the production process itself requires comparatively little energy.
+Created with ingredients including linseed oil, pine rosin, wood flour, limestone and jute – it’s possible for linoleum to be manufactured as a truly carbon neutral product in the cradle to gate stages of the product's life cycle without the need for carbon offsetting, because the natural materials absorb such high levels of CO2, while the production process itself requires comparatively little energy.

 This is great news for specifiers who wish to reduce the carbon footprint of their projects but it’s important to be sure that their chosen supplier can prove the validity of any environmental claims.
 One way to do this is to look for manufacturers that are backed by an independent Environmental Product Declaration (EPD).